rossf7/blog/content/post/carbon-aware-spatial-shifting-with-karmada.md

 approach.
 The current scheduling logic is basic and could be improved.
 It's also likely that more CRDs need to be managed.
 Karmada has support for [Federated HPA](https://karmada.io/docs/tutorials/autoscaling-with-federatedhpa) (Horizontal Pod Autoscaler) which would be very useful but uses additional CRDs.

 If you want to try out the operator check out the [quick start](https://github.com/rossf7/carbon-aware-karmada-operator#quick-start).
-Feedback is much appreciated and if you're interested in collaborating to develop the operator further I'd be very interested.
+Feedback is much appreciated and if you're interested in collaborating to develop the operator further please do get in touch.

+Since the carbon intensity of electricity grids depends on how much renewable energy is available by moving these workloads we can reduce the carbon emissions of our software.
+The scheduling described here is dynamic and the workloads deployed need to be fault tolerant so they can be moved without impacting users.

+However, less dynamic scheduling is also possible and can be very effective.
+A great example is included in the Green Software Foundation [docs](https://learn.greensoftware.foundation/carbon-awareness/#spatial-shifting) to move workloads between hemispheres as the seasons change to maximise the amount of daylight hours.

 #### Credits